 The next thing I know, I’m in my parents bedroom, with my brothers standing around my weeping mother.
 Dad had passed.

 Soon, my mom brought a boarder into the house to help pay bills.
 She had been influenced by a cult, and felt it was important to teach a 7 year old boy of the Great White Throne judgement in the Book of Revelation.

-One night prior to bed, she showed from the Scriptures the coming judgement and the eternal agony of sinners.
+One night prior to bed, she showed from the Scriptures the coming judgement and eternal agony of sinners.

 By the time I was 20, I had no direction, no friends and no focus.
 I was floating through a college course that I neither wanted or found interesting – unless I was wasted.
 My work sharing course took me to Orillia for 8 months.

 While in Orillia, I traveled via bus to visit my brother in Hamilton.
 During this ride I met a young lady, eating chocolate covered raisins and drinking V-8.
 But she sure enough was pretty.
-Immediately, she spoke of God and Jesus, and how she was rescued from certain death in a car wreck recently.
-She showed me pictures of her in the hospital – definitely not the standard flirting as I was accustomed to!
+Immediately, she spoke of God and Jesus, and how she had been rescued from certain death in a car wreck.
+She showed me pictures of her in the hospital – definitely not the standard flirting I was accustomed to!
 I spent the next couple hours chatting with that girl on a bus, and in the Toronto bus terminal.
 When her uncle came to pick her up, I realized I needed to see her again.
 (I just didn’t realize her faith was what made her so appealing, and this same faith was what I needed to understand but wanted to avoid!)

 Out first date was difficult since every other girl would go to the bar with me to assist in the distracted living I needed.
 Not this girl.
 I was lost as to what we could do.
 Eventually, we ended up at a bowling alley – not a great place for a guy in a cast.
 (I had broke my ankle earlier on a bad acid trip).